 Let’s be real, motherhood is many things, but it is not a job with daily tasks that has many measurable results.
 You work on teaching manners, but constantly have to correct.
 You work on potty-training, then your child has an accident on the floor (three days in a row).
 I am currently a stay-at-home mom, and this has been one of the most difficult things to adjust to.
 I love organization and efficiency.
 And there is often no way to guarantee either of those things in motherhood.
 And it can drive a person insane if you can’t find a way to work around that.

 3. I work because I make more money than my husband, so he stays at home.

 Some women have careers that naturally bring in more income than their husbands — they are the breadwinners.
 Therefore, it is only logical when looking at the cost of life (and daycare) to have the person that brings in the most money to be the one working.
 It seems society can often forget that just because a woman is a mom does not mean that her career choice makes less than her husband.

 4. I work because I like to feel like I am contributing to my family.

 “I think that my daughter is learning that a woman can work, be a wife, and a mom.
-I think this is a very important lesson for her to learn.”
+This is a very important lesson for her to learn.”

 I’ll never forget hearing one of my closest friends tell me that she will never not work based on her childhood experiences.
 Coming from a broken home where there was no father around, she said it was engrained in her to never rely on a man.
 No matter how much she loves being with her children, she said she will always feel an equal need to maintain the ability to be independent from her husband and contribute to her family.
 In her perspective, mothers show love by giving back to the family.
 After all, her mother was the one and only provider.

 5. I work because it makes me a better mom.